Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem: Introduction

 \end{corollary}

 We will begin by recalling the relationship between tropical and logarithmic moduli problems, followed by briefly recalling the mirrors constructed using non-archimedean and logarithmic geometry.
-By making use of the Frobenius structure theorem proven by Keel-Yu for their mirror construction, we will reduce this comparison question to proving Theorem \ref{mthm1}.
+By making use of the Frobenius structure theorem proven by Keel-Yu for their mirror construction, we will reduce the question of comparing the mirrors to proving Theorem \ref{mthm11}.
 To prove this theorem, we make use of the restrictions of the targets imposed either by the Zariski dense torus assumption, or those imposed for the construction of the canonical wall structure in \cite{scatt} to remove the toric model assumptions used elsewhere.
 More precisely, the assumptions allows us to define a useful class of tropical types of punctured log curve called broken line types.
 Moreover, by appropriately degenerating the point constraint of the log Gromov-Witten invariant of interest, we see that the tropical types of curves contributing to the invariant arise as limits of families of expansions of $k$ broken lines meeting at a point.
-We then apply a tropical lemma, together with the non-negative boundary condition, to sufficiently restricts curves potentially contributing the the log Gromov Witten invariant with generic point constraint so that they all lie in the smooth locus of the moduli space of interest, and results from \cite{archmirror} Section $3$ will allow us to conclude Theorem \ref{mthm1}.
+We then apply a tropical lemma, together with the non-negative boundary condition, to sufficiently restrict curves potentially contributing to the log Gromov Witten invariant with generic point constraint so that they all lie in the smooth locus of the moduli space of interest, and results from \cite{archmirror} Section $3$ will allow us to conclude Theorem \ref{mthm11}.

-Following the proof of Theorem \ref{mthm1} and its corollaries, we explicitly define a tropical type of punctured log curve, $k$-trace type, which appears in the proof of Theorem \ref{mthm1}.
+Following the proof of Theorem \ref{mthm11} and its corollaries, we explicitly define a tropical type of punctured log curve, $k$-trace type, which appears in the proof of Theorem \ref{mthm11}.
 By slight modifications of arguments appearing in section $6$ of \cite{scatt}, we relate virtual integrals over moduli spaces of such curves with the trace of $k$ theta functions in the Gross-Siebert mirror algebra.
-After restricting our targets further to Fano pairs satisfying Assumption $1.1$ of \cite{scatt}, we apply results of Mandel from \cite{fanoperiod} to derive Corollary \ref{mcr2}.
+After restricting our targets further to Fano pairs satisfying Assumption $1.1$ of \cite{scatt}, we use the results above to deduce Corollary \ref{mcr2}.